-- Prioritizing the health and emotional well-being of staff and students - Assessing the school climate to identify vulnerabilities and plan to implement evidence-based strategies to address identified needs - Planning to provide and sustain instruction on social norms, relationship building, and behavioral expectations beginning at the start of the school year - Providing school leaders and teachers with resources on SEL and trauma - Connecting with students and families to provide any needed supports. - Embedding SEL skills and strategies in remote learning with students - Providing students with opportunities to connect with other students (within learning and socially) - Being aware of any changes in student behavior and report concerns pursuant to district policy. - Providing professional development to colleagues in areas of expertise and the opportunity to attend professional development to obtain greater understanding - Supporting school leaders in establishing protocols for identifying and supporting students' social-emotional needs and provide training to school staff on utilizing protocols.
+- Prioritizing the health and emotional well-being of staff and students - Assessing the school climate to identify vulnerabilities and plan to implement evidence-based strategies to address identified needs - Planning to provide and sustain instruction on social norms, relationship building, and behavioral expectations beginning at the start of the school year - Providing school leaders and teachers with resources on SEL and trauma - Connecting with students and families to provide any needed support. - Providing students with opportunities to connect with other students (within learning and socially) - Being aware of any changes in student behavior and report concerns pursuant to district policy. - Providing professional development to colleagues in areas of expertise and the opportunity to attend professional development to obtain greater understanding - Supporting school leaders in establishing protocols for identifying and supporting students' social-emotional needs and providing training to school staff on utilizing protocols.